amulifts/html-tutorial/README.md

 ## Forms and Input Elements in HTML

-HTML forms allow you to collect information from users, which can then be sent to a server for processing.
+HTML forms allow us to collect information from users, which can then be sent to a server for processing.
 The most basic form is created using the <form> element, along with various input elements such as text fields, checkboxes, radio buttons, and more.

-Here's a list of some common input elements you might use in a form:
+Here's a list of some common input elements we might use in a form:

 - `<input>` - Defines an input control
 - `<textarea>` - Defines a multiline input control (text area)